Share Compose configurations between files and projects

 Compose supports two methods of sharing common configuration:

-- Extending an entire Compose file by using multiple Compose files
+- Extend an entire Compose file by using multiple Compose files

 Multiple Compose files

-Using multiple Compose files enables you to customize a Compose application for different environments or different workflows.
+Using multiple Compose files lets you customize a Compose application for different environments or different workflows.

 Understanding multiple Compose files